East Asian age reckoning: Korea

 Dol is the traditional way of celebrating the anniversary of the birth day of a one-year-old child in South Korea.

 Koreans who use the traditional system refer to their age in units called sal, using Korean numerals in ordinal form.
 Thus, a person is one sal (han sal []) during the first calendar year of life, and ten sal during the tenth calendar year.
 Sal is used for native Korean numerals, while se is used for Sino-Korean.
 For example, seumuldaseot sal and isibo se both mean 'twenty-five-year-old'.
 If the international system is used (man nai []), then the age would be man seumuldaseot sal.
 South Koreans speaking of age in the colloquial context will almost without question be referring to the traditional system, unless the man qualifier is used.

 The 100th day after a baby was born is called baegil which literally means "a hundred days" in Korean, and is given a special celebration, marking the survival of what was once a period of high infant mortality.
-The first anniversary of birth named dol is likewise celebrated, and given even greater significance.
+The first anniversary of birth, dol, is likewise celebrated and given even greater significance.
 South Koreans celebrate their birthdays, even though every South Korean gains one sal on New Year's Day.
 Because the first year comes at birth and the second on the first day of the New Year, children born, for example, on December 31 are considered to become two-year-olds the very next day, New Year's Day (of the Gregorian, not the Korean calendar).

-There are online calculators which can conveniently determine Korean age for any date.
-Alternatively, since everyone born on the same calendar year effectively have the same age, it can easily be calculated by the formula: Age = (Current Year − Birth Year) + 1.
+There are online calculators that can conveniently determine the Korean age for any date.
+Alternatively, since everyone born in the same calendar year effectively has the same age, it can easily be calculated by the formula: Age = (Current Year − Birth Year) + 1.

 In modern South Korea the traditional system is used alongside the international age system which is referred to as man nai in which "man" means 'full' or 'actual', and nai (나이) meaning 'age'.
 For example, man yeol sal means "full ten years", or "ten years old" in English.
 The Korean word dol means 'years elapsed', identical to the English "years old", but is only used to refer to the first few birthdays.
 Cheotdol or simply dol refers to the first Gregorian-equivalent birthday, du dol refers to the second, and so on.

 The international system became promoted over the traditional system in North Korea possibly since around 1986.